BagrKonstantin/BOTGEN/ReadMe.md

 - Add text, images, and customizable keyboards
 - Set up buttons and connect them to stages
 - Host and manage your bots from a single platform
-- Accept payments via Telegram Stars (optional)
+- Accept payments via Telegram Stars

 ## 🧱 Tech Stack